Proportional Representation in Rank Aggregation

 \begin{remark} In approval-based committee voting, the Chamberlin-Courant rule is NP-hard to compute as it is closely related to the set cover problem \citep{PSZ08a,SFL16a}.
-By contrast, the Chamberlin-Courant SWF can be computed efficiently in rank aggregation as we only need to identify the ranking with the smallest weight.
-Moreover, the Kemeny rule, which is the counterpart of multi-winner approval voting in rank aggregation, is NP-hard to compute whereas multi-winner approval voting can be computed in polynomial time.
-It hence seems worthwhile to reexamine the computational complexity of Thiele rules in the context of rank aggregation. \end{remark}
+By contrast, the Chamberlin-Courant SWF can be computed efficiently as its output ranking is (up to tie-breaking) the reverse of the ranking $\succ$ that minimizes $R(\succ)$. \end{remark}